na-na-hi/renget/archive/elysianrealm.md

 Cost | Effect
 ------ | ------
-5 | Max SP+30
+5 | Max HP+500
-10 | Combo ATK vulnerability
+10 | TDM bonus if no damage taken
-15 | Melee ATK breach
+15 | Max HP breach

 Support 1 | Support 2 | Type
 ------ | ------ | ------
-BKE | VKE | Utility
+AE| VKE | Utility
 BR | AE/RC | Damage

 Time | Sigil
 ------ | ------
-Start | Rainbow of Absence / The Lonely Moon
+Start | Burden/ It Will Be Written
-1st Shop | Pseudo Miracle / Falling in Past Light
-16F | Heavy as a Million Lives / Dreamful Gold
+1st Shop | Light as a Bodhi Leaf / It Will Be Written 16F | Heavy as a Million Lives / Dreamful Gold

 ##->Ego Signets<-